k3vinq/k3vinq.github.io/src/content/posts/ctf/vietnam-championship-series-ctf/writeup.md

 ## Wrap-Up

-I was a bit disappointed that I didn’t perform well in the competition, but I learned a lot from those challenges.
-Not only technically, but also mentally.
-Keeping full focus for six hours straight is something I clearly need to improve.
+I was a bit disappointed that I didn’t perform well in the competition, but I learned a lot from those challenges — not just technically, but also mentally.
+Maintaining full focus for six hours straight is something I clearly need to improve.
 Overall, it was a valuable experience, and I’ll come back stronger next time.

 Peace out <3

 K3vin